 - I can be more active.

-- I can stop worrying all the time about how much I weigh, how I look, etc.
+- I will stop worrying all the time about how much I weigh, how I look, etc.

 - I won’t mind having pictures taken.

 You Can Train Your Brain For Weight Loss